edwin mohney on the beauty of designing in london | read | i-D

 This article originally appeared in i-D's The Creativity Issue, no. 348, 2017.

-Indeed, what could be more integral to the city's vibrant fashion scene than this collective meeting of minds, from all over the world.
-It was here Edwin met his boyfriend, designer Liam Johnson, someone who always pushes him "to take risks creatively" with his work, as well as many of London's other culture-shaping talents; Freya Morris, Richard Malone, Matty Bovan, Reba Maybury, Gareth Wrighton and James of Rottingdean Bazaar, all of whom he counts as friends and inspirations.
+Indeed, what could be more integral to the city's vibrant fashion scene than this collective meeting of minds, from all over the world?
+It was here Edwin met his boyfriend, designer Liam Johnson, someone who always pushes him "to take risks creatively" with his work, as well as many of London's other culture-shaping talents; Freya Morris, Richard Malone, Matty Bovan, Reba Maybury, Gareth Wrighton, and James of Rottingdean Bazaar, all people he counts as friends and inspirations.
 Learning his technical skills from the best, Edwin's first internship in London was with Craig Green.
-"I learnt so much about, for want of a better word, the industry.
-The team were fresh out of school, insanely nice, really hard-working and talented.
+"I learned so much about, for want of a better word, the industry.
+The team was fresh out of school, insanely nice, really hard-working, and talented.
 It gave me a goal to work towards."

 Read: Philip Ellis designs for the world he wants, not the world he sees.